-We currently have an exciting positions available: a full-time licensed bilingual therapist!
+We currently have exciting positions available!
 Please look at the Career Opportunities page for details on these opportunities.

 Building a Second Growth client caseload is currently available to licensed* and established mental health clinicians who are passionate about making positive social impact through creative mental health offerings.